lealceldeiro/gems/HighPerformanceJavaPersistence/Chapter02/README.md

 The main difference between the two scrollable result sets lays in their selectivity.
 An *insensitive* cursor offers a static view over the current result set, so the data needs to be fetched entirely prior to being iterated.
 A *sensitive* cursor allows the result set to be fetched dynamically, so it can reflect concurrent changes.

 ### 6.2 ResultSet changeability

+As a rule of thumb, if the current transaction doesn’t require updating selected records, the forward-only and read-only default result set type is the most efficient option.
+Even if it is a reminiscence from JDBC 1.0, the default result set is still the right choice in most situations.

+### 6.3 ResultSet holdability

+Unlike scrollability and updatability, the default value for holdability is implementation specific.

+In a typical enterprise application, database connections are reused from one transaction to another, so holding a result set after a transaction ends is risky.
+Depending on the underlying database system and on the cursor type, a result set might allocate system resources, which, for scalability reasons, need to be released as soon as possible.

+Although the `CLOSE_CURSORS_AT_COMMIT` holdability option is not supported by all database engines, the same effect can be achieved by simply closing all acquired `ResultSet`(s) and their associated Statement objects.

+### 6.4 Fetching size

+The JDBC `ResultSet` acts as an application-level cursor, so whenever the statement is traversed, the result must be transferred from the database to the client.
+The transfer rate is controlled by the `Statement` fetch size.

+`statement.setFetchSize(fetchSize);`

+A custom fetch size gives the driver a hint as to the number of rows needed to be retrieved in a single database roundtrip.
+The default value of *0* leaves each database choose its own driver-specific fetching policy.

+### 6.5 ResultSet size

+Setting the appropriate fetching size can undoubtedly speed up the result set retrieval, as long as a statement fetches only the data required by the current business logic.

+#### 6.5.1 Too many rows

+When the result set size is limited by external factors, it makes no sense to select more data than necessary.

+Without placing upper bounds, the result sets grow proportionally with the underlying table data.
+A large result set requires more time to be extracted and to be sent over the wire too.

+Limiting queries can therefore ensure predictable response times and database resource utilization.
+The shorter the query processing time, the quicker the row-level locks are released, and the more scalable the data access layer becomes.

+The most efficient strategy of limiting a result set is to include the row restriction clause in the SQL statement.
+Another one is to configure a maximum row count at the JDBC `Statement` level.

+##### 6.5.1.2 JDBC max rows

+The JDBC specification defines the [`maxRows`](https://docs.oracle.com/javase/8/docs/api/java/sql/Statement.html#setMaxRows-int-) attribute which limits all ResultSet(s) for the current statement.

+`statement.setMaxRows(maxRows);`

+Unlike the SQL construct, the JDBC alternative is portable across all driver implementations.
+And according to the JDBC documentation, the driver is expected to discard the extra rows when the maximum threshold is reached, which is a poor strategy because it wastes both database resources (CPU, I/O, Memory) as well as networking bandwidth.
+This strategy is implementation specific and it might be more effective or ineffective from one DB implementation to another.

+#### 6.5.2 Too many columns

+Extracting too many columns can increase the result set processing response time.
+This situation is more prevalent among ORM tools, as for populating entities entirely, all columns are needed to be selected.

+So, if a business case requires only a subset of all entity properties, fetching extra columns becomes a waste of database and application resources (CPU, Memory, I/O, Networking).

+## 7. Transactions